AakashB-1996/SQL/README.md

 - **Medium**: Intermediate problems to challenge and enhance skills.
 - **Hard**: Advanced problems for mastering complex SQL queries.

-Each problem includes:
-- Problem statement
-- SQL solution
-- Explanation of the solution

-## Contributions
-Contributions are welcome!
-Feel free to open a pull request with your solution or improvement.
-Please ensure that solutions are:
-1. Correct and optimized.
-2. Well-documented with comments.
-3. Organized under the appropriate difficulty category.

 ## How to Use
 1. Browse the folders based on difficulty.